-Between COVID-19 job losses and higher prices at the grocery store, 2020 has been a financial nightmare for many people.
-And now the expensive holiday season is staring us in the face.
-If you need to get on top of your mountain of debt, you’re not alone.
+If you need to get on top of your mountain of debts, you’re not alone.
 The circumstances that brought you here may be not under your control.
 But you CAN start to chip away at that iceberg!
-Being in debt is frustrating.
-So much money every month, just going to pay the interest!
 Maybe you’ve heard of the debt snowball versus debt avalanche debate.
-What do those terms mean?
-And which one is right for you?
-Get rid of all that stress and pay those loans off with one of these great debt elimination plans!
+Which one is the best way to pay off debt?
+Get rid of all the stress of owing money, and pay those loans off with one of these great debt elimination plans!

 “The unprecedented federal government income support programs and payment deferrals by financial institutions have been paramount for averting a delinquency tsunami and protecting household finances,” she said.
 “However, more challenging times are likely ahead.“– Ksenia Bushmeneva, TD Bank, as reported by CBC

 This post may contain affiliate links, which means I make a small commission if you decide to purchase something through that link.
 This has no cost to you, and in some cases may give you a discount off the regular price.
 If you do make a purchase, thank you for supporting my blog!
 I only recommend products and services that I truly believe in, and all opinions expressed are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimers for more information.

 Why Should You Pay Down Debt?

 Let’s start here.
 Why should you pay down debt, anyways?
 It’s not fun.
 It’s hard work.
 You probably have to sacrifice things you like (your latte? avocado toast?) and you don’t really want to.